Arthur Saxon: Publications

 Cover of The Text Book of Weightlifting (1910).

-In 1905, Saxon published The Development of Physical Power, which explains his methods for performing lifts including the usage of barbells, dumbbells, and kettlebells, as well as Ring, Ball and Square lifting.
+In 1905 Saxon published The Development of Physical Power, which explains his methods for performing lifts including the usage of barbells, dumbbells, and kettlebells, as well as Ring, Ball and Square lifting.
 This book also depicts Saxon displaying the lifts in 45 pages of photographs.

 Saxon's The Text Book of Weight-Lifting, published in 1910, includes some psychological explanation of lifting, rather than strict routine.
 He explains several lifts, such as the famous bent press and continental lifts.

 Death

 While Saxon was exempt for service in World War I, he nonetheless suffered from malnutrition due to food shortages in Germany, even as he continued his strongman act in Scandinavia.
 After the war he tried to continue his strongman act, which conflicted with his unhealthy condition.
 He grew weaker and developed tuberculosis.
 Saxon eventually developed pneumonia, causing his death on August 6, 1921, at age 43.
-His occupation at the time, as recorded on his death certificate, was as a stonemason.
+His occupation at the time, as recorded on his death certificate, was stonemasonry.